martinber/noaa-apt/README.md

 - Support Windows and make some simple GUI.

+- Better error handling, panics are OK when running from command line arguments but not from GUI.

 - The parameters used for filter design are hardcoded.

 - Do tests.